 The stained glass of Matsuyama Airport was planned by Japan Traffic Culture Association, and produced by "CREARE Atami-Yugawara Studio", under the supervision by Mr. Kyoji Takubo, an artist.

-In this spring, the production was started at the studio from Mr. Takubo's drawing the original drawing with full scale (about 7m width and 4m height) by a crayon fixed at the tip of a fishing rod.
+In this spring, the production was started at the studio from that Mr. Takubo drew the original drawing with full scale (about 7m width and 4m height) by a crayon fixed at the tip of a fishing rod.
 This huge original drawing became the full scale pattern as it was.
-After that, the staff of the studio proceed most of the work based on the original drawing usually, but in this work, Mr. Takubo made glass by himself according to the finished image, and expressed a unique color and texture in a complicated process called fusing technique, in which he overlapped 2 or 3 layers with glass or scattered glass powder called frit.
-After that, he did painting work "Stain" which became the etymology of stained glass on the heavy glass pieces in which the sensibility of the painter was expressed brilliantly, and he drawn with a pigment for glass by using paintbrush at the tip of a "fishing rod" which became trademark of the painter.
+After that, the staff of the studio proceed most of the work based on the original drawing usually, but in this work, Mr. Takubo made glass by himself according to his completion image, and expressed a unique color and texture in a complicated process called fusing technique, in which he overlapped glasses with 2 or 3 layers or scattered glass powder called frit.
+After that, he did a painting work called "Stain" which became the etymology of stained glass on the profound glass pieces in which the sensibility of the painter was expressed brilliantly, and he drew with pigment for glass by using paintbrush at the tip of a "fishing rod", which became a trademark of Mr. Takubo.

-For each piece of glass, a piece of handmade antique glass made by Lamberts company in German and Spectrum company in USA was used, and the whole work was completed by assembling about 3000 pieces of glass pieces.
+For each piece of glass, a piece of handmade antique glass made by Lamberts company in German or by Spectrum company in USA was used, and the whole work was completed by assembling about 3000 glass pieces.

 Governer Ehime Prefecture